 Use their savings as security - your guarantor will put a lump sum into a savings account with the lender.
 This money will be unattainable until you have paid off a certain amount of money on your mortgage.

-Whether you have a poor credit rating or not, if you’re considering buying a property and want to know you’re getting the right mortgage for you and your family, you can speak with one of our mortgage advisers.
+Speak to our mortgage advisers about getting a mortgage with a low credit score.
 We can search the market and discuss all the options available so you can find a product to suit you.

 Because we play by the book we want to tell you that…